-- Rapid implementation.
+- Rapid implementations.
 Since there is no software to physically deploy with salesforce.com, there is less demand on IT resources and this enables faster implementation.
 Adding users to the application is as simple as assigning a user ID and password for each person, so they can be up and running quickly. - Ease-of-use.
 By delivering comprehensive functionality in a simple, familiar browser-based interface, Salesforce.com's offerings are intuitive for users and require minimal training. - Low IT impact.
 Salesforce.com's offerings are less of a burden for IT but still deliver high business impact.
-The solution doesn't require new IT infrastructure to get started, and on-going management and maintenance require fewer IT resources than traditional "owned and operated" applications. - Subscription pricing.
+The solution does not require new IT infrastructure to get started, and ongoing management and maintenance require fewer IT resources than traditional "owned and operated" applications. - Subscription pricing.
 Salesforce.com offerings have a much lower upfront cost because companies subscribe to the service by paying a monthly fee based on the number of users.
-This makes the solution very easy to scale as a company grows.
+This immediate results fairly simple, integration with other business systems is critical to realize their full value and increase user adoption.